-Faculty funding data source: SSHRC Payments by Program Cluster, Region, Province & Institution 2004-05 to 2008-09 reports.
+Faculty funding data source: SSHRC Payments by Program Cluster, Region, Province & Institution 2005-06 to 2009-10 reports.
 Payments for Networks of Centres of Excellence nodes, Canada Research Chairs, training programs, and communication programs, are excluded.
 For the National Total, only payments to Canadian colleges and universities, and their affiliates, are counted.
-Okanagan University College counted with UBC starting in 2005-06.
+Okanagan University College counted with UBC.

-Faculty count data source: Statistics Canada UCASS 2004 to 2008 files.
+Faculty count data source: Statistics Canada UCASS 2005 to 2009 files.

 Ranks: Full, Associate and Assistant Professors including those with administrative responsibilities.

-Not shown: eight Canadian peer institutions with yields lower than 1.55 in 2008-09: Alberta, Calgary, Dalhousie, Laval, Ottawa, Queen's, Waterloo, and Western.
-Canadian peers are the G10 from 2002-03 to 2004-05, and the G13 starting with 2005-06.
-Dalhousie is excluded from the Canadian peer group and counted with all other universities in 2005-06 due to missing faculty counts.
+Dalhousie was excluded from the Canadian peer group and counted with all other universities in 2005-06 due to missing faculty counts.
 Affiliated/federated institutions are included with each relevant institution.

-Figure 1-ii-c Canadian Peer Universities vs. University of Toronto's Share of National Sciences and Engineering Research Council (NSERC) Funding Cumulative 5-Year Share, 2005-06 to 2009-10
+Figure 1-ii-c Canadian Peer Universities vs. University of Toronto's Share of Natural Sciences and Engineering Research Council (NSERC) Funding Cumulative 5-Year Share, 2006-07 to 2010-11

 The chart below compares U of T's five-year cumulative share of NSERC funding to our Canadian peers.
-The insert chart shows U of T's trend in share over the most recent twelve-year period.
+The insert chart shows U of T's trend in share over the most recent ten-year period.

-Source: NSERC Facts & Figures 2009-10 report.
+Source: NSERC Facts & Figures 2010-11 report.

 Expenditures for Networks of Centres of Excellence nodes, Canada Research Chairs, the Canadian Microelectronics Corporation (Queen's), the Canadian Light Source (U. Saskatchewan) and training programs are excluded.
 For the national total, only expenditures to Canadian colleges and universities, and their affiliates, are counted.
-The mean for our Canadian peers excludes U of T. Ontario peers are shown in darker blue.
+The mean for our Canadian peers excludes UofT.
+Ontario peers are shown in capital letters.

-Figure 1-ii-d Canadian Peer Universities vs. National Research Yield National Sciences and Engineering Research Council (NSERC), 2004-05 to 2008-09
+Figure 1-ii-d Canadian Peer Universities vs. National Research Yield Natural Sciences and Engineering Research Council (NSERC), 2005-06 to 2009-10